 A renal biopsy is a procedure used to extract kidney tissue for laboratory analysis.
-The word “renal” describes the kidneys.
-A renal biopsy is also called a kidney biopsy.
+The word “renal” describes the kidneys, so a renal biopsy is also called a kidney biopsy.

-The test helps your physician to identify the type of kidney disease you have, how severe it is, and the best treatment for it.
+The test helps your doctor identify the type of kidney disease you have, how severe it is, and the best treatment for it.
 A renal biopsy can also be used to monitor the effectiveness of kidney treatments and see if there are any complications following a kidney transplant.

-There are two different ways to perform a renal biopsy.
+There are two ways to perform a renal biopsy:

-The most common type of renal biopsy is called a percutaneous biopsy, or a renal needle biopsy.
+- Percutaneous biopsy (renal needle biopsy).
+This is the most common type of renal biopsy.
 For this procedure, a doctor inserts a thin biopsy needle through the skin to remove your kidney tissue.
-He or she may use an ultrasound or computed tomography (CT) scan to direct the needle to a specific area of the kidney.
+They may use an ultrasound or CT scan to direct the needle to a specific area of the kidney.

-In an open biopsy—or surgical biopsy—your doctor makes a cut in the skin near the kidneys.
-This allows the physician to look at the kidneys and determine from which area the tissue samples should be taken.
+- Open biopsy (surgical biopsy).
+For this procedure, your doctor makes a cut in the skin near the kidneys.
+This allows the physician to look at the kidneys and determine the area from which the tissue samples should be taken.

-A renal biopsy can identify problems that are interfering with your normal kidney function.
+A renal biopsy can identify what is interfering with your normal kidney function.
 Healthy individuals have two kidneys that perform many functions.
-It is the kidneys’ job to:
+It’s the kidneys’ job to:

-- remove urea—or liquid waste—from the blood by producing urine
+- remove urea (liquid waste) from the blood by producing urine

 - maintain a balance of chemicals, such as sodium and potassium, in the blood